KyruCabading/KyruCabading.github.io/index.md

   block: hero-2
   headline: Kyru Cabading<br><strong>software developer</strong>
   content: 'I believe software development is like <strong><em>magic</em></strong>!
-    You can create anything you want  if you just learn the spells (code).
+    You can build anything you can think of if you know the right spells (code).
 Just like cooking! '
   cta:
     enabled: false
     url: https://github.com/forestryio/ubuild-jekyll